conradkoh/goals/docs/dark-mode-audit.md

 #### UI Components

-**⚠️ ACTION REQUIRED**: Standardize spinner and collapsible components.
+**✅ COMPLETED**: Standardized spinner and collapsible components to use semantic colors.

 | File                                        | Problematic Classes |
 | ------------------------------------------- | ------------------- |